-Main organizers: Prof. Dr. Cristiano Porciani and Dr. Emilio Romano-Diaz
+Main organizers: Prof. Dr. Frank Bertoldi and Dr. Aarti Nagarajan

-Welcome to the homepage of the Seminar on Astronomy and Astrophysics (astro830), a four credit point elective course in the Master of Astrophysics programme at the Argelander Institute for Astronomy , at the University of Bonn .
+Welcome to the homepage of the Seminar on Astronomy and Astrophysics (astro830), a four credit point elective course in the Master of Astrophysics program at the Argelander Institute for Astronomy , at the University of Bonn .
 Students give a talk, and answer relevant questions afterwards, based on a recently published research paper, as suggested by the supervisors.
-Students should discuss the topic, the content and the presentation of their talk with their supervisor prior to giving it.
+Students should discuss the topic, the content and the presentation of their supervisor prior to giving it.

 Time and Place

-The AstroSem introductory session will be on Monday the 9th of April 2018 at 14.00.
-The final AstroSem will be (TBD).
-Please note: exceptionally seminars will be held at a different time and / or place, please check the timetable below!
+The AstroSem introductory session will be on Monday the 1st of April 2019 at 14.00.
+The talks cannot be scheduled before the de-registration date (28th April).
+The latest date available for scheduling a talk this semester is 8th July 2019.
+Please note: exceptionally want to stay at a different time and / or place, please check the timetable below!

 Students: read your guide